Ooh Stick You

-"Ooh Stick You" is the debut single recorded of American pop duo Daphne and Celeste.
-It was released on January 24, 2000, as the lead single from their debut album, We Didn't Say That!.
+"Ooh Stick You" is a song by American pop duo Daphne and Celeste, released as their debut single.
+It was issued on January 24, 2000, as the lead single from their debut album, We Didn't Say That!.
 It reached number eight in the United Kingdom, number 40 in Ireland, number 54 in Australia, and number five in New Zealand, where it went platinum for sales of over 10,000.